 So is there a solution to fix the Galaxy S8 audio issues?

-Samsung has responded to some users that it could be an app or a software that's causing the issues and recommended them to put their devices in safe mode for 1-2 hours and monitor the audio usage.
+Samsung has responded to some users that it could be an app or a software causing the issues and recommended to put the devices in safe mode for 1-2 hours and monitor the audio usage.
 This apparently did not fix the problem though.

 If you want to test the speakers of the Galaxy S8 and S8+ in a safe menu, go into your phone's dialer and type *#0*#

-Over the past few weeks, a number of users have been reporting on the Samsung Community forum that their Galaxy S8 and S8+ devices keep on restarting.
+A number of users on the Samsung Community forum reported that their Galaxy S8 and S8+ devices keep on restarting.
 One quick fix is to do a factory reset, but the problem appears to resurface after a few hours.
 A few users have reportedly tried rebooting to resolve this issue, but discovered that after this their phones will not turn back on again at all.